Cludo/Cludo.DocumentationHub/content/docs/searching/QueryStringSyntax.md

 `"Quick brown fox"`

 This enforces that all terms must be found, and in the order specified.
-It's possible to use fuzzyness(**LINK HERE**) on sentences to allow unknown terms to occur between the terms specified, but the order of the terms must still be the same.
+It's possible to use <a href="/docs/searching/querystringsyntax/#fuzzyness">fuzzyness</a> on sentences to allow unknown terms to occur between the terms specified, but the order of the terms must still be the same.
 To do this use `~`:

 `"Quick fox"~`